 Another problem might be defect wines.
 Unfortunately people will find here and there defient wines, especially in the low-price category.
 People will easily find out if a wine is good or not tasting it.
 It should never taste of

 German quality wines are checked by authorities in an official wine quality control after bottling.
 Only wines which passed this control successfully are allowed to be named “German quality wine” or “German quality wine with special distinction”.
 These wines bear a quality control number (AP-number) on the labels.
-It makes the wine trackable, for the authorities keep 2 control bottles of each.
+It makes the wine trackable, for the authorities keep two control bottles of each.